Information on Support and Bug Reporting¶

 - Feedback: Where we find opinions and balance.

-Priorities help us to figure out which issues need inspecting, reviewing and fixing first and foremost.
-Thus, the priority assigned to an issue needs to be as objective as possible; not a result of how much it affected your mission or current gameplay goals, but how much it affected the game itself.
-If youre unsure the following table should assist you in deciding what priority to assign an issue.
+Severity help us to figure out which issues need inspecting, reviewing and fixing first and foremost.
+Thus, the severity assigned to an issue needs to be as objective as possible; not a result of how much it affected your mission or current gameplay goals, but how much it affected the game itself.
+If youre unsure the following table should assist you in deciding what severity to assign an issue.

 Setting a category helps us get things to the right developer when they get to that stage.
 You can see the list and details on the Tracker Categories page